 Reading Power makes a difference!

-Reading Power serves children in North Chicago, Waukegan, Zion, Illinois; and Beaufort, South Carolina by providing early literacy interventions to prekindergarten to second grade students.
+Reading Power serves children in North Chicago, Waukegan, and Zion, Illinois by providing early literacy interventions to prekindergarten to second grade students.

 Students from underserved communities face several obstacles to their education before even entering the school doors.